emagiz/emdocs/referenceguide/standard-header-enricher.md

 custom header	name="bar" ref="someBean"
 </code>

+#### Should skip nulls
+Specify whether null values, such as might be returned from an expression evaluation, should be skipped.
+Set this to false if a null value should trigger removal of the corresponding header instead.

+The default value is true.

 #### Output channel
 Channel where output messages should be sent after (successfully) processing the input message.